wieslawsoltes/Core2D/docs/studio-property-controls.md

 ## Native interaction and theme boundaries

 Segmented selection uses Avalonia's selection model.
 Arrow keys, Home and End skip disabled/hidden options and respect right-to-left flow.
 Switches and formatting buttons retain native keyboard and toggle semantics.
 Text inputs and font autocomplete keep the native text presenter, caret, selection and composition machinery.
-The color spectrum still comes from the existing color-picker library.
+The native solid-color workbench is described in the advanced-controls document; its Advanced picker retains the existing color-picker library.

 New semantic tokens cover raised selection surfaces, switch tracks, transparency cells and error borders in both light and dark themes.
 The compact property templates use shared input, border, foreground, hover and focus tokens; they do not hard-code a separate per-view theme.

 This implements the listed controls and workflows, not every Figma product feature.
-Multi-selection aggregation, gradient-stop editing, variable fonts, collaborative comments and prototype execution are not introduced by this control pass.
+The subsequent [advanced-controls pass](studio-advanced-controls.md) adds multi-selection aggregation, resize anchors, transactional names/dashes and a native solid-color workbench.
+Gradient-stop editing, variable fonts, collaborative comments and prototype execution remain outside these passes.
 Native-platform touch, IME and assistive-technology behavior still require interactive validation in addition to headless tests.

 ## Validation